netlify/labs/features/graph/documentation/partner-onboarding.md

 - [Token endpoint](https://openid.net/specs/openid-connect-core-1_0.html#TokenEndpoint): this endpoint exchanges the authorization code issued by the **Authorization** endpoint for a long lived access token.
 Depending on the `grant_type` parameter, this endpoint is also used to refresh a long lived access token.
 - (_Optional_) [UserInfo endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo): an endpoint that returns claims about an authenticated user.
 The available claims can be described in the **Discovery** endpoint.

+Partners need to ensure that they are implementing the standard in the linked specifications.

 ### Data structures

 This section outlines the Graph API endpoint response data structures.